Skip to content

 Name Type Description

-range from which a random angle is picked.
-If limit is a single int an angle is picked from (-limit, limit).
+Range from which a random angle is picked.
+If limit is a single float, an angle is picked from (-limit, limit).
 Default: (-90, 90)

 interpolation OpenCV flag